redpanda-data/connect/docs/processors/README.md

 ```

 Tests each message against a condition, if the condition fails then the message
 is dropped.
-You can read a [full list of conditions here](../conditions).
+You can find a [full list of conditions here](../conditions).

 NOTE: If you are combining messages into batches using the
 [`combine`](#combine) or [`batch`](#batch) processors this filter will